MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-change-tracking.md

 You can filter the reports by date, username, management pack, action criteria (new, delete, or edit), and type of objects.

-**Example**: If you want to see all the new monitors created by a user Dan in the past one month, then you will select the filters as shown in the following example:
+**Example**: If you want to see all the new monitors created by a user Dan in the past one month, then you'll select the filters as shown in the following example:

 ![Screenshot showing Management pack objects.](./media/change-tracking/managment-pack-objects.png)